cankurtur/GlobalFetchCounter/README.md

 ### XCFramework for GlobalNetworking

-- Reusability & Modularity – By packaging GlobalNetworking as an XCFramework, it can be easily reused across multiple projects without duplicating code.
+- Reusability & Modularity – By packaging GlobalNetworking as an `XCFramewor`k, it can be easily reused across multiple projects without duplicating code.
-- Binary Distribution – Since XCFrameworks contain precompiled binaries, they improve build times and make integration more efficient.
+- Binary Distribution – Since `XCFrameworks` contain precompiled binaries, they improve build times and make integration more efficient.
-- Cross-Platform Support – XCFrameworks support multiple architectures (iOS, macOS, etc.), making them more flexible than traditional frameworks.
+- Cross-Platform Support – `XCFrameworks` support multiple architectures (iOS, macOS, etc.), making them more flexible than traditional frameworks.
 - Public Repository for Open Access – The framework is now available as a public repository.

-This approach ensures scalability, better organization, and easier dependency management for networking functionality.
+### Managing Network Requests: State Management vs. Throttling
+I chose to use state management instead of the throttle operator in the FetchCounterViewModel to prevent concurrent API requests.
+The state already handles the loading case, which partly serves as a throttle mechanism.
+This approach offers several advantages:

+- Provides visual feedback to users through loading states.
+- Offers better control over UI states.
+- Makes the code more readable and maintainable.
+- Facilitates easier testing.